kum-wh/Orbital/README.md

-# CP2106 Independent Software Development Project (Orbital)
+# Orbital Independent Software Development Project

 ## Description
 Orbital is a summer vacation module I enrolled in Year 1 where I gain experience in a chosen computing technologies.
 The project was done in pairs of two, where me and my project mate propose, design, and implement the project.